How to Take Advantage of National Eye Exam Month

 - Finally, wear your UV protected sunglasses

-If you don’t have vision insurance, investigate one of our Argus plans!
+If you don’t have a vision plan, investigate one of our Argus plans!
 The Freedom Vision Plan is available to Freedom Dental Plan members and starts at $2.74 per month.
 With no waiting periods, you’ll get into an optometrist for your annual eye exam.

 Just because it’s National Eye Exam Month, doesn’t mean you shouldn’t take care of your vision all year long!